-The Sensory Nervous System holds a major key to understanding how trauma is recognized, remembered, and healed.
+The sensory nervous system holds a major key to understanding how trauma is recognized, remembered, and healed.
 While other parts of the nervous system are often written about and taught in trauma trainings, the sensory nervous system is often overlooked.
-The understanding that PTSD persists because there is imbalance in the sensory nervous system will help therapists and clients alike to better manage and heal the effects of trauma.
+The understanding that PTSD persists because there is imbalance in the sensory nervous system will help therapists and those in therapy alike to better manage and heal the effects of trauma.

 This Web Conference is available for free to GoodTherapy.org members.

 Babette Rothschild, MSW, LCSW, has been a therapist since 1976 and has been teaching and instructing other professionals since 1992.
 She is the author of the bestselling book The Body Remembers: The Psychophysiology of Trauma and Trauma Treatment.
 She has also authored Help for the Helper: The Psychophysiology of Compassion Fatigue and Vicarious Trauma; 8 Keys to Safe Trauma Recovery; Trauma Essentials:The Go-To Guide; The Body Remembers CASEBOOK-Unifying Methods and Models in the Treatment of Trauma and PTSD, and 8 Keys to Safe Trauma Recovery.
 Babette is the Editor for the series 8 Keys Self Help.

 She worked in Copenhagen, Denmark for nine years before returning to Los Angeles, CA. Ms. Rothschild loves to write and continues to lecture throughout the world.
 For more information about Babette Rothschild and her work, please visit her website.